For Graduate Students

 Check out the pictures of the 2017 UROP symposium as well as our Honors student presentations!

-Contact our lab manager Chelsea Parlett (firstname.lastname@example.org, or any of the graduate students) to apply and learn more about our ongoing projects.
+Contact one of our lab managers Austin Moon (firstname.lastname@example.org), Snigdha Kamarsu (email@example.com), Nina Ozbardakci (firstname.lastname@example.org) or any of the graduate students to apply and learn more about our ongoing projects.

 Below – less than HALF of the WMP crew in Spring 2017!
 Thanks for all your great work RAs!